-3. Tenants are required to pay an additional security deposit and a non-refundable monthly fee.

-a) Pet Security Deposit.
+- Tenants are required to pay an additional security deposit and a non-refundable monthly fee. - a) Pet Security Deposit.
 Payment of an additional security deposit, known as a Pet Security Deposit, shall be paid to the Hagerstown Housing Authority for a dog or a cat housed in a Unit.
-This Pet Security Deposit shall be paid to the Housing Authority after approval has been given by the Housing Authority for the requested animal and prior to the animal being authorized to be in the Unit.
-This Pet Security Deposit will be maintained in an escrow account by the Housing Authority and will be used to correct any damage to Authority property (inside and out) by the animal after the animal has vacated the dwelling Unit or the Tenant of that Unit has moved out, whichever occurs first.

-(1) Tenants of Potomac Towers and Walnut Towers shall pay a Pet Security Deposit in the amount of One Hundred Fifty (\$150.00) for either a cat or a dog.
-Any Tenant of Potomac Towers or Walnut Towers who has previously paid a Pet Security Deposit in a lesser amount shall not be required to increase the amount of the Pet Security Deposit on a previously approved animal.
-Any Tenant of Potomac Towers or Walnut Towers who seeks approval of a different dog or cat shall be required to pay the difference between the amount of the balance of the original Pet Security Deposit and the Pet Security Deposit of One Hundred Fifty (\$150.00).
+This Pet Security Deposit shall be paid to the Housing Authority after approval has been given by Gateway Crossing for the requested animal and prior to the animal being authorized to be in the Unit.
+This Pet Security Deposit will be maintained in an escrow account by the Housing Authority and will be used to correct any damage to Gateway Crossing property (inside and out) by the animal after the animal has vacated the dwelling Unit or the Tenant of that Unit has moved out, whichever occurs first. - (1) Tenants of Gateway Crossing shall pay a Pet Security Deposit in the amount of One Hundred and Fifty (\$150.00) for either a cat or a dog. - (2) If an animal has been removed from the Unit and the owner remains a Tenant, an inspection will be conducted to assess any damage.
+In the case of damage, work will be performed, billed and deducted from Pet Security Deposit prior to close out of this account.
+Any unused balance of the Pet Security Deposit will be returned after the inspection and necessary repairs have taken place.
+Damages exceeding the Pet Security Deposit will be billed to the Tenant. - (3) The Pet Security Deposit will not be used to offset the cost of repairs and maintenance to the Unit or Gateway Crossing property caused by the animal during a period when the animal is housed in the Unit.
+Tenants will be billed for these costs.
+The Pet Security Deposit will only be applied to work performed to repair damage caused by the animal once the animal has been permanently removed from the Unit. - (4) Under Maryland law, the following may apply to Pet Security Deposits